 - Crisis Core has Zack starting the game with a sword, which seems the preferred weapon of 1st class SOLDIER members.
 His dream is to become a hero.
 At some point, he inherits the Buster Sword from his mentor, Angeal.
-In this context, the Buster Sword seems to symbolise dreams and honour passed down from one man to the next.
+In this context, the Buster Sword seems to symbolize dreams and honor passed down from one man to the next.

 - Final Fantasy VIII: Squall's gunblade is a Vibro Weapon looking like the combination of a gun and a sword, a weapon only usable by the elite SEED members.
 Along with his perpetual lion motif, it symbolizes his status as a heroic and proud figure.

 - Lightning of Final Fantasy XIII wields gunblades, though unlike FFVIII they're weapons that transform between blade and gun modes.
-Serah follows her sister in Final Fantasy XIII-2 with her bowswords, and the majority of Lightning's weapons in Lightning Returns: Final Fantasy XIII are traditional swords.
+Serah follows her sister in Final Fantasy XIII-2 with her bowswords (as does her partner Noel with two swords that combine into a javelin), and the majority of Lightning's weapons in Lightning Returns: Final Fantasy XIII are traditional swords.

 - Ramza in Final Fantasy Tactics gains the ability to wield Knight Swords in his unique Squire class in Chapter Four.
 All of the noble knights who join Ramza's squad, as well as the Knight Job itself, wield standard swords and Knight Swords (and typically can't use their Game Breaker abilities without them).

 - Both protagonists from the Advance games are depicted with massive swords in their artwork, but what they'll actually use is up to the player.